Ag Power and Technology (virtual)

-- Materials Selection and Use
+- Material Selection and Uses

-- Energy and Power
+- Energy and Power Production

-$2,800 – Includes cost of instruction and materials, housing and all meals in campus dining centers.
+$3,000 – Includes cost of instruction and materials.

 University of Missouri

-123 Gentry Hall
+127 Gentry Hall

 Columbia, Missouri 65211

-A universal cancellation fee of $250 will be charged for registration cancellations made within 30 days of the start of the institute.
+A universal cancellation fee of $250 will be charged for registration cancellations made within 30 days of the start of the Institute.
 In situations of no-show registrations without prior notice, the non-refundable fee will be $1000.

 Graduate course credit is available for 3-6 semester hours.
-Contact Jon Simonsen, Director of Graduate Studies, for details and tuition rates.
+Contact Jon Simonsen, director of graduate studies, for details and tuition rates.
 Out-of-state participants should be eligible for in-state tuition.